dusty-turner/ggvfields/README.md

   y = 1) where we want to evaluate the smoothed vector field.
 - By passing `eval_points = eval_point` to geom_vector_smooth(), we
   compute the smoothed vector only at this location.
+- We set the confidence level `conf_level` to .75 for a 75% prediction
+  interval on both the angle and direction.
 - We set `normalize = FALSE` in geom_vector() to display the original vectors without normalization.
-This preservs their true magnitudes for comparison.
+This preserves their true magnitudes for comparison.

 #### Additional Details